j-arsenault/CapstoneProjectCSharp/README.md

 * Patient Demographics Form
  - [x] Build Patient Demographics Form
+ - [x] Created PatientInfo Class to house the private variables
+ - Click add button and all info prints to feedback label
  - Ability to add/update patient records
  - Record all patient data
  - Ability to click Medical History button and be brought to the Medical History Form